In the 1960s, Janice Bellace worked as a Bell Telephone operator while she went to college. All Bell Telephone operators were women then.

 Bellace, now a lawyer and professor at the Wharton School of Business at the University of Pennsylvania, said the law was a modest contributor to the changing scene for women in the workplace.

 "There were some examples of blatant discrimination where men made more doing the same job but actually men and women weren't doing the same jobs," she said.
-"They were working in the same place but they were doing different jobs."
+"They might work in the same place but they were doing different jobs."

 That was a drag on progress, confirms Liz Watson of the National Women's Law Center: